 A 61-year-old Minnesota native, Bancroft is a former Wilderness Inquiry guide who has notched a host of major adventure feats all over the world.
 In 1986, she became the first woman to reach the North Pole by dogsled after a 1,000-mile journey.
 Six years later, she led the first American all women’s team to ski from east to west across Greenland.
 In 1993, she led a 67-day ski expedition to the South Pole, becoming the first woman to cross the ice to both the North and South Poles.
 In 2001, she and polar explorer Liv Arnesen completed a 94-day expedition to ski across Antarctica.
 Two years ago, she and Arnesen began a global quest that will take more than a decade to complete.
 They call it the Access Water Expedition.

 The Access Water Expedition is an adventure that will feature Bancroft and fellow explorer Liv Arnesen hosting six women explorers from six continents for paddles down waterways on every continent, with a trip to Antarctica completing the project in 2027.
 The first leg of the expedition was completed in 2015 with a 60-day, 1,500-mile paddle down the Ganges River in India.
-The second leg of the project takes place this fall on the 2,320-mile Mississippi, with Bancroft and her crew beginning their paddle in Itasca and then paddling down sections of the river all the way to New Orleans in mid-November.
+The second leg of the project takes place in fall 2018 on the 2,320-mile Mississippi, with Bancroft and her crew beginning their paddle in Itasca and then paddling down sections of the river all the way to New Orleans in mid-November.

 On the way down the Mississippi River, Bancroft and her colleagues will be stopping in towns to partner with Wilderness Inquiry’s traveling Canoemobile program.
 Canoemobile offers local youth and others the opportunity to learn about local waterways by paddling in Wilderness Inquiry’s 24-foot, handcrafted, cedar strip canoes.
 These are the same canoes Bancroft and crew will paddle down the Mississippi and the same canoes that Great River Race participants will paddle as they take in views of Crosby Farm, Pike Island, and historic Fort Snelling.